VirgilSecurity/virgil-cli/doc/markdown/virgil-public-key-revoke-private.1.md

 NAME
 ====

-**public-key-revoke-private** -- revoke the private Virgil Card from the Virgil Keys Service
+**public-key-revoke-private** -- revoke the Card from the Public Keys Service

 SYNOPSIS
 ========